jidongbsu/cs333/labs/icmp/README.md

 ### Setup

 2 Linux VMs.
 VM1 as the victim; VM2 as the attacker.
 The 2 VMs do not need to be in the same network - however, this lab has only been tested when the two VMs are in the same network.
+The following is the IP addresses for the VMs used in this README.

 | VM  |  IP Address   |   Role   |
 |-----|---------------|----------|